nightroman/Invoke-Build/README.md

 ## Introduction

-*Invoke-Build.ps1* is a [build automation](http://en.wikipedia.org/wiki/Build_automation)
-tool implemented as a standalone PowerShell script.
-It invokes tasks defined in build scripts written in PowerShell with a few domain-specific language (DSL) features.
-Build flow and concepts are similar to [*MSBuild*](http://en.wikipedia.org/wiki/Msbuild).
-Scripts are similar to [*psake*](https://github.com/psake/psake) but not compatible.
+Invoke-Build.ps1 is a build automation tool implemented as a standalone PowerShell script.
+It invokes tasks defined in build scripts written in PowerShell with a few domain-specific language features.
+Build flow and concepts are similar to MSBuild.
+Scripts are similar to psake but look more like usual due to standard PowerShell parameters and script scope variables.

 Invoke-Build is carefully designed for multiple calls in the same PowerShell
 session: sequential, nested, and even parallel.
 Every call maintains its state